iv4xr-project/iv4xr-se-plugin/README.md

 ## Introduction

-This project is a Space Engineers (a game by Keen Software House) plugin which enables integration with the iv4XR testing framework.
+Space Engineers is a sandbox game by Keen Software House.
+This project is a plugin for the game which enables its integration with the iv4XR testing framework.
 The plugin runs a TCP/IP server with JSON-based API.
 It allows to access surrounding of the player's character in a structured form (a World Object Model, WOM) and to control the character.
 Those are the two defining features, more will be added during the development.

 ## How to build